AppSolves/QuickClipAI/README.md

 )
 ```

-> ⚠️ **IMPORTANT**: For Instagram, you only have to be logged in to the respective platform in your chrome browser.
-TikTok is currently not supported yet due to the lack of an official API.
+> ⚠️ **IMPORTANT**: For Instagram and TikTok, you only have to be logged in to the respective platform in your chrome browser.
+>
+> It may be necessary to occasionally resolve captchas on [TikTok](https://www.tiktok.com/tiktokstudio) when using the TikTok provider until a more permanent solution is found (e.g. automatic captcha solving).

 Follow these guides to setup the publisher credentials:
 - Set up a Google Cloud Project for [YouTube](https://developers.google.com/youtube/v3/guides/uploading_a_video)